bsherman/authbind/README.md

 This github repo is a clone of the official repo: http://www.chiark.greenend.org.uk/ucgi/~ian/git/authbind.git/

-This version has an added SPEC file for building RPM.
+The bsherman clone of the codebased maintains an RPM SPEC file in the rpm branch.